 This course surveys Jewish history from the call of Abraham to the modern era.
 The class is divided into main time periods: the Biblical period (Tanakh), Second Temple Period, the Medieval Ages, the Renaissance and Enlightenment, and modernity.
-Specific issues related to Israel’s role as the People of God, the early Jewish believers in Yeshua, the birth of Rabbinic Judaism and Christianity and the rupture between the two, the Crusades, pseudo- Messiahs, the Holocaust, followed by the establishment of the State of Israel, and the rise of Messianic Judaism, are examined.
+Specific issues related to Israel’s role as the People of God, the early Jewish believers in Yeshua, the birth of Rabbinic Judaism and Christianity and the rupture between the two, the Crusades, pseudo- Messiahs, the Holocaust, followed by the establishment of the State of Israel, the rise of Messianic Judaism, and new Jewish movements, are examined.

 RELATIONSHIP TO THE CURRICULUM

 This is a core course required by all graduate students.
 It also fulfills a requirement for ordination with both the UMJC and MJRC.

 An understanding of the broad sweep of Jewish history from the call of Abraham to the modern state of Israel is essential in order to have a working provenance and time-frame for intelligent discussion on the varied issues that arise in the Jewish, Christian and Islamic worlds.
 This is a survey course with heavy emphasis on Jewish History during the Medieval and Early Modern Periods circa 600 to 1700 CE, including the Jews in the East and in the West, Jewish Mysticism, and Haskalah.
 (Other periods of Jewish History are covered in other MJTI courses including The Beginnings of the Jewish People, Apostolic Writings, Early Rabbinic Judaism I & II, Modern Judaism and Jewish Christian Relations).